ThomasQTruong/CS-2520-Homework-7/README.md

 - By Thomas Truong | Bronco ID: 014426906

 # Tasks
-1. ✅ Refactor the Codebase
+1. ✅ Refactor the Codebase.
+    - Divided code into separate modules that represent it.
 2. ✅ Implement various types of projectiles.
     - Square projectile.
     - Triangle projectile.